Picross 3D Message Board

 - Like?

-#review The follow-up to the incredibly addictive puzzle game Picross DS, Picross 3D moves the picture finding gameplay into the next dimension, a game of block breaking and brain teasing that's also one of the best Nintendo DS games of the year.
+#review The follow-up t' the incredibly addictive puzzle game Picross DS, Picross 3D moves the picture finding gameplay into the next dimension, a game a block breaking 'n brain teasing that be also one a the best Nintendo DS games a the year.
 More »

 Posted by IGN May 03 2010 23:41 GMT